-Building on the government’s introduction of legislation to allow on road trials of driverless cars, this investment aims to stimulate developments in connected and autonomous vehicles.
+Building on the government’s introduction of legislation to allow on road trials of driverless cars, the Lab aims to stimulate developments in connected and autonomous vehicles (CAVs).

 We are eager to unlock and attract industry investment to South Australia and further promote our reputation as one of the most welcoming environments for testing connected and autonomous vehicle technologies.

 South Australia is establishing itself as a test bed for innovation in transport.
 This test bed environment provides a place to trial new technologies as well as an ideal location for deploying commercial opportunities on our roads.